-- C.5.6.1 The Provider shall maintain two distinct PITs: - C.5.6.1.1 Not-employed PIT: This includes referred not-employed customers that the Provider is seeking to engage, customers that are engaged in education slots and/or work slots, customers receiving Job Placement Services (see Section C.4.12.4) from the Provider and customers for whom the Provider has requested a sanction, exemption or removal.
-A customer for whom the Provider has requested a sanction, exemption or removal will be removed from the Provider's PIT upon DHS' approval of the sanction, exemption or removal.

-- Employed PIT: This includes customers that the Provider placed in unsubsidized employment, and are still receiving TANF benefits from the District.
+- C.5.6.1 The Provider shall maintain two distinct PITs: - Not-employed PIT: This includes referred not-employed customers that the Provider is seeking to engage, customers engaged in the Provider's program (e.g. employment preparation, job search) and customers for whom the Provider has requested a sanction, exemption or removal.
+A customer for whom the Provider has requested a sanction, exemption or removal will be removed from the Provider's PIT upon DHS' approval of the sanction, exemption or removal. - Employed PIT: This includes customers that the Provider placed in unsubsidized employment and are still receiving TANF benefits from the District.
 Those customers who have been employed and have fully met their work participation requirements for six months will be removed from the Provider's employed PIT.
 The latter customers will continue to receive case management and job retention services from DHS for as long as they remain employed and are receiving TANF benefits from the District.
 In addition, during the phase-in period as described in Sections C.5.8.1.3.12 and C.5.8.1.4.13, the Provider may also receive an assignment of employed customers.
-These customers will become part of the Provider's employed PIT. - C.5.6.2 The Provider shall ensure that each customer in its not-employed PIT is either engaged in one or more activities set forth in the customer's IRP, in the process of enrolling in an activity, or has been recommended for sanction, exemption or removal. - C.5.6.3 There is no limit on the number of customers that the Provider can maintain in its employed PIT. - C.5.6.4 The Provider shall provide to DHS a weekly reconciliation of its PIT using the format set out in the following table:
+These customers will become part of the Provider's employed PIT. - C.5.6.2 The Provider shall ensure that each customer in its not-employed PIT is either engaged in one or more activities set forth in the customer's IRP, in the process of enrolling in an activity, or has been recommended for sanction, exemption or removal. - C.5.6.3 There is no limit on the number of customers that the Provider can maintain in its employed PIT. - C.5.6.4 The Provider shall submit to DHS a weekly reconciliation of its PIT using the format set out in the following table:

 Table C.5.6.4

-WEEKLY PIT RECONCILIATION V
+WEEKLY PIT RECONCILIATION

 NOT-EMPLOYED PIT

 Number of not-employed customers at the start of the week

 Add: Number of new referrals from DHS

 Less: Number of customers who gained employment

 Add: Number of customers who became unemployed

 Less: Number of customers sanctioned

 Less: Number of customers exempted

 Less: Number of customers removed

 Number of not-employed customers at the end of the week

 EMPLOYED PIT

 Number of employed customers at the start of the week

 Add: Number of customers who gained employment

 Less: Number of customers who became unemployed

 Less: Number of customers in employment > 6 months

 Number of employed customers at the end of the week

 TOTAL PIT

 Contractually set not-employed PIT

 Under/(Over Capacity)

 Analysis of not-employed customers at the end of the week

 Number of customers receiving job placement services

 Number of customers receiving work readiness services

+0

 Analysis of customers pending processing

 Sanctions requested but yet to be processed

 Removals requested but yet to be processed

 Exemptions requested but yet to be processed